preactjs/preact-www/content/guide/progressive-web-apps.md

           <div class="_title-block">
             <h3>A building block that works great with the React ecosystem</h3>
           </div>
-          <p class="_summary"><p>Whether you need to use React's [server-side rendering](https://facebook.github.io/react/docs/react-dom-server.html) to get pixels on the screen quickly or use [React Router](https://github.com/ReactTraining/react-router) for navigation, Preact works well with many libraries in the ecosystem. </p></p>
+          <p class="_summary">Whether you need to use React's [server-side rendering](https://facebook.github.io/react/docs/react-dom-server.html) to get pixels on the screen quickly or use [React Router](https://github.com/ReactTraining/react-router) for navigation, Preact works well with many libraries in the ecosystem. </p>
         </div>
     </li>
 </ol>